Patricia Routledge: Theatre

 Routledge made her Broadway debut in Roger Milner's comedy How's the World Treating You? in 1966, returning in the short-lived 1968 musical Darling of the Day, for which she won the Tony Award for Best Actress in a Musical, sharing the honour with Leslie Uggams of Hallelujah, Baby!
 Following this, Routledge had roles in several more unsuccessful American productions including a musical called Love Match, in which she played Queen Victoria; the legendary 1976 Leonard Bernstein flop 1600 Pennsylvania Avenue, in which she portrayed every U.S. First Lady from Abigail Adams to Lucy Webb Hayes; and a 1981 musical, Say Hello to Harvey – based on the Mary Coyle Chase play Harvey (1944) – which closed in Toronto before reaching New York City.

 In 1980, Routledge played Ruth in the Joseph Papp production of The Pirates of Penzance, co-starring American actor Kevin Kline and pop vocalist Linda Ronstadt, at the Delacorte Theatre in New York City's Central Park, one of a series of Shakespeare in the Park summer events.
 The show was a hit and transferred to Broadway the following January, with Estelle Parsons replacing Routledge.
 A DVD of the Central Park production, with Routledge, was released in October 2002.
 She also performed in Façade at New York's Carnegie Recital Hall.

 Routledge won a Laurence Olivier Award in 1988 for her portrayal of the Old Lady in Leonard Bernstein's Candide in the London cast of the critically acclaimed Scottish Opera production.
 One critic noted "She stopped the show with 'I am so easily assimilated', and her long narration worked on at least two levels – it was both hilarious and oddly moving."
 She also played the role of Nettie Fowler to great acclaim in the 1992 National Theatre production of Carousel, which won the Olivier Award for Best Musical Revival in 1993.

-In 1999, Routledge starred in The Importance of Being Earnest at the Chichester Festival Theatre, followed by West End runs in 1999 and 2001.
 In a 2006 Hampstead Theatre production of The Best of Friends, she portrayed Dame Laurentia McLachlan.
 In 2007 she starred in Alan Bennett's Office Suite at Chichester and on tour, playing roles she had originated in TV versions almost thirty years previously.
 In 2008, she played Queen Mary in Royce Ryton's play Crown Matrimonial.
 More recent work included the role of Dame Myra Hess in the tribute show Admission: One Shilling from 2009, the narrator in The Carnival of the Animals with the Nash Ensemble in 2010, and Lady Markby in An Ideal Husband at the Chichester Festival Theatre in 2014.